clegoues/clegoues.github.io/_pages/about.md

 the [REUSE@CMU](http://reuse.cs.cmu.edu/) summer program.
 Students or potential students interested in working with me can learn more [here.](/advising.html)

-**Meeting with me:** Your best bet in setting up a meeting is to email me while CCing Kelsey Marziale (kmarzial@andrew.cmu.edu).
+**Meeting with me:** Your best bet in setting up a meeting is to email me while CCing Jennifer Cooper (cooperj@andrew.cmu.edu).
 If you want to propose some times (always helpful!), [my calendar is available](/calendar.html).

 **Relevant trivia:** My last name is pronounced “Le-Gwess.”